Charlotte Salomon: Biography

 Charlotte Salomon came from a prosperous Berlin family.
 Her father, Albert Salomon was a surgeon; her mother, Franziska (Grünwald), sensitive and troubled, committed suicide when Charlotte was eight or nine, though she was led to believe her mother died from influenza.
 Charlotte was sixteen when the Nazis came to power in 1933.
 She simply refused to go to school, and stayed at home.

 At a time when German universities were restricting their Jewish student quota to 1.5% of the student body (providing their fathers had served on the front line in the First World War), Salomon succeeded in gaining admission to the Vereinigte Staatsschulen für freie und angewandte Kunst (United State Schools for Pure and Applied Arts) in 1936.
 She studied painting there for two years, but by summer 1938 the antisemitic policy of Hitler's Third Reich meant that it was too dangerous for her to continue attending the college and she did not return, despite winning a prize.

 Salomon's father was briefly interned in Sachsenhausen concentration camp in November 1938, after Kristallnacht, and the Salomon family decided to leave Germany.
 Charlotte was sent to the South of France to live with her grandparents, already settled in Villefranche-sur-Mer near Nice.
 They lived in a cottage in the grounds of a luxurious villa L'Ermitage (now demolished) owned by a wealthy American, Ottilie Moore, who went on to shelter a number of Jewish children.
 Salomon left L'Ermitage with her grandparents to live in an apartment in Nice, where her grandmother attempted to hang herself in the bathroom.
-Her grandfather then revealed the truth to Charlotte about her mother's suicide, as well as the suicides of her aunt Charlotte, her great-grandmother, her great uncle, and her grandmother's nephew.
+Her grandfather then revealed the truth to Charlotte about her mother's suicide, as well as the suicides of her aunt Charlotte, her great-grandmother, her great-uncle, and her grandmother's nephew.
 Shortly after the outbreak of war in September 1939, Charlotte's grandmother succeeded in taking her own life.
-Her grandmother had stockpiled Veronal and morphine for when the German army arrived, but when she was denied access to her medication, she instead tried and failed to hang herself before eventually succeeding by throwing herself out of a window.
+Her grandmother had stockpiled Veronal and morphine for when the German army arrived, but when she was denied access to her medication, she instead tried to hang herself before killing herself by jumping out a window.

 Charlotte and her grandfather were interned by the French authorities in a bleak camp in the Pyrenees called Gurs.
 Charlotte recalls in Life? or Theater? that spending a night in a crowded train is preferable to spending one night with her grandfather:

 "I'd rather have ten more nights like this than a single one alone with him."
 His constant request to share his bed with her and her own words in a confession letter of 35 pages, made public in 2015, suggest sexual abuse.